 Can I Get A Life Insurance Policy Against My Spouse’s Life After The Divorce?

-Living with someone during a marriage gives you a lot of insight into their lifestyle.
+Living with someone during a marriage gives you much insight into their lifestyle.
 You know how they eat, if they exercise, if they smoke, how long their parents lived.
 You might be tempted to take out a life insurance policy against your ex-spouse’s life and get a jackpot sooner than the insurance company would expect.

 You cannot speculate on the life of another another unless that person owes you something.
 “Public policy forbids one person who has no interest in the continuance of the life of another from speculating on that life by procuring a policy of insurance.”
 Colgrove v.
 Lowe, 343 Ill.
 360, 363 (Ill.
 1931)